Quantum mechanics based on real numbers: A consistent description: Further properties of the construction

 Let us now discuss scalar product and distinguishability of states.
 In the following we will often use $\mathrm{Re}(ab) = \mathrm{Re}(a)\mathrm{Re}(b) - \mathrm{Im}(a)\mathrm{Im}(b)$ and $\mathrm{Im}(ab) = \mathrm{Re}(a)\mathrm{Im}(b) + \mathrm{Im}(a)\mathrm{Re}(b)$.
 The distinguishability of two states is related to the scalar product of two states: Given a state $\ket{\psi}$ how likely is it to measure $\ket{\phi}$?
 The probability is given by the Born rule, which in complex quantum mechanics for pure states reads $|\braket{\phi|\psi}|^2$.
 Direct calculation shows that

 i.e., the scalar product is not preserved.
-However, what is important for the Born rule is preservation of the probabilities of the outcomes, e.g., expressions of the form $\braket{\psi|A|\psi}$ for a Hermitian projector $A$ (e.g., $A=\ket\phi\bra\phi$).
-Let us prove this property for an arbitrary Hermitian operator $H$ (not necessarily a Hermitian projector), i.e.,
+However, what is important for the Born rule is preservation of the probabilities of the outcomes and average values, e.g., expressions of the form $\braket{\psi|A|\psi}$, where $A$ is a Hermitian operator.
+Let us prove this property:

 Let us first prove that